CTM Risk Management in Shipping

 IMCA Operational Guidelines

-The International Marine Contractors Association sets standards for offshore operations where CTM is common due to remote project locations.
+The All-Comprehensive Marine Transient stars Affiliation sets benchmarks for ocean operations where CTM is common due to blocked off expansion locations.

 Port Governance and IAPH